 - harder, older leaves used for food preparation

 - leaves can be dried and crushed.

-Oil can be distilled and is used to scent perfumes, confectionery and in aromatherapy.
-Could have potential as a shade tree.
-Reputed to repel insects.
+Oil can be distilled and is used to scent perfumes, confectionery, and aromatherapy.
+It could have potential as a shade tree.
+It is reputed to repel insects.

 Reproduction and cultivation:

-Grow from seed, cuttings.
+Grow from seed and cuttings.
 Needs moderate watering.
 Prefers full sun and well-drained soils of neutral pH.
 Prefers sheltered sites.
 Can be pruned.